wpmetabox/docsv2/docs/extensions/mb-views.md

 ### `mbv_location_action_active`

-This filter is used to allow developers to create custom rules for location validation for the views that has displayed on a specific action (type = action).
+This filter is used to allow developers to create custom rules for location validation for the views that have been displayed on a specific action (type = action).
 It accepts 3 parameters:

 - `$active`: is the view active
 - `$view`: the view object (which is a post object)
 - `$action`: the action name

-For example, if you have a view that display on `wp_footer`, but you don't want it to appear on pages that have query string `?custom_var=1`, you can do like this:
+For example, if you have a view that displays on `wp_footer`, but you don't want it to appear on pages that have query string `?custom_var=1`, you can do like this:

 ```php
 add_filter( 'mbv_location_action_active', function( $active, $view, $action ) {